sbupara/ml-book/README.md

-# A Practical Guide To Using Machine Learning in Marketing
+# A Python Recipe Book for Machine Learning in Business and Marketing

 ## Introduction
 In today's business landscape, the importance of data-driven decision-making has become increasingly apparent.
 As such, machine learning techniques have emerged as valuable tools in the realm of marketing analytics.
 Machine learning algorithms can help organizations uncover hidden patterns and insights within their data, leading to more effective marketing strategies and increased profitability.